judyobrienie/reactAssignment/README.md

 ## Extra features
-I added Social Icons
+Social Icons
-I added a dislike button and linked it to the counter to decrement when clicked
+Dislike button and linked it to the counter to decrement when clicked

 ## Independent learning.
-. . . . .
-State the non-standard aspects of React (or other related technologies) that you researched and applied in this assignment . . . . .
+Contact us Form
+Login Page
+Social Icons

 [image1]: ./design.jpg